-What Does the Blood and Water That Came out of Jesus’ Pierced Side Mean?
+What Does the Blood and Water that Came Out of Jesus’ Pierced Side Mean?

-“The soldiers therefore came and broke the legs of the first man and of the other man who had been crucified with Him.
+“Then the Jews, since it was the day of preparation and so that the bodies might not remain on the cross on the Sabbath (for that Sabbath day was a great Sabbath), requested of Pilate that their legs might be broken and that they might be taken away.
+The soldiers therefore came and broke the legs of the first man and of the other man who had been crucified with Him.
 But coming to Jesus, when they saw that He had already died, they did not break His legs; but one of the soldiers pierced His side with a spear, and immediately there came out blood and water.”

-Hours after the Lord Jesus was crucified, the soldiers broke the legs of the two criminals who were crucified with Him.
-The Romans routinely broke the legs of crucified prisoners to hasten their deaths, but since Jesus had already died, they left His legs unbroken.
-One of them, though, pierced His side with a spear, and out came blood and water.
+The Roman soldiers routinely broke the legs of those they crucified to hasten their deaths.
+Since Jesus had already died, they left His legs unbroken.
+Yet one of the soldiers pierced Jesus’ side with a spear, and out of His side came blood and water.

-The emphasis of the Gospel of John
+The subject of the Gospel of John

 Pictures in John